fiveisprime/ocw-bot/README.md

 ocw-bot
 =======

-IRC bot for lulz in the cow channel.
+IRC bot for lulz in the ocw channel.